jw56578/web-app-template/README.md

-# Dashboard Template
-is a responsive Bootstrap 4 Admin Template.
-It provides you with a collection of ready to use code snippets and utilities, custom pages, a collection of applications and some useful widgets.
-Preview of this awesome admin template available here: https://colorlib.com/polygon/sufee/index.html

 # Deployment
 Do a npm run build.
 Copy the contents of the /build folder into the /server/public folder. deploy the /server folder to the cloud.